CBET Token Trading 0% Higher Over Last 7 Days (CBET)

-CBET Token (CBET) traded flat against the U.S. dollar during the twenty-four hour period ending at 15:00 PM ET on July 16th.
-Over the last seven days, CBET Token has traded up 0% against the U.S. dollar.
-CBET Token has a total market cap of $87.77 million and approximately $0.76 worth of CBET Token was traded on exchanges in the last day.
-One CBET Token token can now be bought for $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+CBET Token (CBET) traded flat against the dollar during the twenty-four hour period ending at 19:00 PM ET on July 18th.
+During the last seven days, CBET Token has traded up 0% against the dollar.
+CBET Token has a total market cap of $87.77 million and $0.76 worth of CBET Token was traded on exchanges in the last 24 hours.
+One CBET Token token can now be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.